-Fury Warrior DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.1
+Fury Warrior DPS Mythic+ Tips — Shadowlands 9.2.5

-On this page, you will find tips and advice to tackle Mythic+ dungeons with your Fury Warrior in World of Warcraft — Battle for Azeroth (BfA) 8.1.
+In this guide, you will find tips and advice to tackle Mythic+ dungeons with your Fury Warrior in World of Warcraft — Shadowlands 9.2.5.

 Because the majority of Mythic+ revolves around dealing with multiple targets, Fury follows the basic multi-target priority laid out in the Rotation, Cooldowns, and Abilities page.
 The key difference is in predicting the layout of the dungeon, and knowing when to save cooldowns versus when to use them.
 Smartly saving your cooldowns when a target is about to die, and instead using it on a fresh pack which will survive the duration of your burst damage is far more efficient and will help your group finish on time.